 The science of animal nutrition has been steadily added to since the first commercial pet food was introduced in England in the 1800s.
 In America, the Gaines Food Co. introduced prepared dog and cat foods in the 1930s.
 Ken-L Ration, now owned by Heinze Foods, offered foods made from horse meat, (possibly as a means to dispose of dead horse carcasses).
 However, a scientific approach to maximizing the benefits of domestic livestock production began in the 1950s.
 That is when we intensified agricultural production of milk, meat and eggs, subsequently taking our cows and chickens out of the field and putting them in a closed barn.
 The economics of what went into, and then came out of; those creatures pushed scientists and marketers to find new sources of revenue for livestock products that were unfit for human consumption.
 With the post-war boom and the rising middle class, domestic pets moved from the back yard to the living room.
 Naturally, foods for the dog and cat which could be prepared, stored and shipped to the grocer replaced table scraps and food wastes previously offered to the family pet.
 But it was not until the 1980’ s that any form of standardization was applied to the content or production of domestic pet foods.
 Today the domestic pet food business is worth 23 billion dollars annually.
 That is a lot of Old Roy and Meow Mix!

 But if you don’t want to feed your furry friend regular store-bought, packaged pet food, there are lots of options out there for you too.
 Another quick Google search provided 172 million articles for you to scan.
-Hmmm, that will take a bit of time to sift through.
-What should you do?
-If you want to start with a good overview of the nutritional needs of your pet, start with this document:

 Our bodies are one big pot of chemicals, and all those chemicals interact with one another to create and sustain life.
 So, think of food as the supply of additional chemicals to keep it all rolling along on your walk with Max through the park.
 But I never really like chemistry all that much, so let’s look at it this way; food is a carbohydrate, protein, fat and some minerals or vitamins.
 Some of those things provide energy, while others supply the building blocks of the minute cells that form the various tissues in the body.
 Let’s begin with energy.